About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 What Are Energy Balls?

 Energy balls are essentially mini energy bars that you can eat in one or two bites.
-They’re a simple, healthy, whole-food alternative to sugary snacks and give you a boost of energy without a sugar crash to follow.
 Sometimes they are also called “energy bites.”

 What You’ll Need